Released by Eyewear Publishing in March 2018.

 That Summer in Puglia will appeal to readers gripped by the narrative form of Mohsin Hamid’s The Reluctant Fundamentalist, by the psychological tension running through Salley Vickers’ The Other Side of You or Sandor Marai’s Embers, or by the lyricism linking works as diverse as Tomasi di Lampedusa’s The Leopard or Marilynne Robinson’s Gilead.
 It will also captivate those who, having enjoyed Elena Ferrante’s Neapolitan novels, are eager to discover the cultural diversity and richness of Southern Italy.

-If you’re curious about the research and creative choices behind the novel, click here.
+If you’re curious about some of the creative choices behind the novel, see here:

 For an in-depth Q&A and resources for readers and the press, click here.

 That Summer In Puglia cover photo: © Salvo d’Avila; all rights reserved; reproduced with kind permission of the artist.
 Book cover graphic design: Edwin Smet.